Diagnostic and Interventional Cardiac Procedures

 T.O.E is an alternative way to perform an echocardiogram.
-A specialized ultrasound probe containing an ultrasound transducer at its tip is passed into the oesphagus.
-This allows the echo to image and Doppler evaluation the heart as close as possible.
-This gives a very clear picture of structures within the heart and also enables accurate recording of flow in the heart and through the heart valves.
+A specialized long flexible probe with an ultrasound transducer at its tip, is passed into the oesophagus.
+This gives high quality images, particularily of the back of the heart as this area lies right in front of the oesophagus.
+This enables accurate recording of flow in the heart and through the heart valves.

 It is performed to diagnose valve disease, patent foramen ovale, atrial and ventricular septal defects, tumors and presence or absence of clot in the Atrial appendage.